jarvick257/udacity-drl-continuous/README.md

 ![Trained Agent](checkpoints/trained_model.gif)

 # Project 2:
-This is my solution for Project 2 - Continuous Control of Udacity's Deep Reinforcement Learning nanodegree.
+This is my solution for the mutli-agent version of Project 2 - Continuous Control of Udacity's Deep Reinforcement Learning nanodegree.

 ### Project Description
 The goal is to control a double-jointed robtic arm so that its 'hand' is in constant contact with a moving target zone.
 For every frame that the arm touches the target zone, a reward of 0.1 is given.\